 Description

 The Nursing Program is for those students who desire to become Nurses.
 This program is open to enrollment by students with no prior nursing or allied health education or experience.
-It also offers transitional enrollment options for those with a valid, active, unrestricted LPN license from the state.
+It also offers transitional enrollment options for those with a valid, active, unrestricted multistate compact or state LPN license.
 Students will be taught to demonstrate professional and caring behaviors, utilize therapeutic communication techniques, perform holistic assessments, assess the strengths and resources of patients and families, coordinate care for patients and families, teach necessary health information to consumers of health, apply mathematical calculations to safely administer medications, collaborate with members of the healthcare team and apply critical thinking and the nursing process consistently.
+An Associate degree in Nursing will be awarded upon successful completion of the program.
+Outside work is required.

 Objectives